 - A lesson plan that revolves around a theme such as coding

 The lesson plans utilize the Experiential Learning Model to assist in the development of STEM process skills.
 This model encourages children to first DO an activity, REFLECT on the activity and then APPLY knowledge learned to other life experiences.
 Each lesson plan first encourages the reading of a fiction book to help focus the experience around a problem or theme.
 This is then followed by a variety of hands-on STEM experiences or STEM play (DO).
 Then children and their families are encouraged to discuss the experience and learn more about the topic by reading a nonfiction text (REFLECT/APPLY).
 The kits are currently being piloted by seven public libraries across the state.
+The activity guides for these kits are available for download.

 Lyon County Reporter: “George Public Library adds STEM literacy backpacks”